Every business owner needs to know how to calculate their gross profit margin (%) and net profit margin (%).

-In accounting terms, this is known as your profit margin.
-There are two kinds of profit margins, gross profit margin and net profit margin.
+There are two kinds of profit margins, gross profit margin, and net profit margin.

-- Gross Profit Margin Percentage = Gross Profit / Total Revenue x 100 (yields a percentage)
+- Gross Profit Margin (%) = Gross Profit / Total Revenue x 100 (yields a percentage)

-An Example of Gross Profit and Gross Profit Margin Calculations:
+Gross Profit and Gross Profit Margin Calculation: An Example

 - Your total revenue = $10,000

 - Cost of Services Sold: Two employees paid $1,600 gross payroll + another $1,000 for burden costs + $3,400 for construction materials = $6,000 ‘production cost.’

 $10,000 gross revenue – $6,000 production cost = $4,000.
 So, your gross profit amount for the week is $4,000.

 To calculate your gross profit margin percentage: